HCL-TECH-SOFTWARE/digital-experience/docs/get_started/plan_deployment/container_deployment/rm_container/DX Performance of Small Config for Rendering and Basic Tuning to Improve Response Time.md

 ## DAM Default Test Data - 2,500 assets

-- 2,500 assets were uploaded.These includes images (136kb, .jpg), documents (199kb, .docx), videos (1.1mb, .mp4) to preheat.
+- 2,500 assets were uploaded.
+These include images (136kb, .jpg), documents (199kb, .docx), and videos (1.1mb, .mp4) to preheat.
 After preheating with 2,500 assets, 15 assets were uploaded and rendered for one hour.

 - Details of 15 assets were uploaded for rendering.